 The only downside to air frying meatballs is that you have to do it in batches, as most air fryers are fairly small and you absolutely cannot pile on the meatballs.
 My air fryer is on its last legs, and I can’t wait to get myself the hugest air fryer possible and make all meatballs at once!

-Another downside of pan-frying meatballs is that the meat can stick to the pan and the almond flour meatballs might cook unevenly, but you just need to toss and turn them every now and then to avoid this disaster.
+Another downside of pan-frying meatballs is that the meat can stick to the pan and they might cook unevenly, but you just need to toss and turn them now and then to avoid this disaster.

-If there is one great advantage of pan frying meatballs, it’s how much more flavorful they get.
+If there is one great advantage of pan-frying meatballs, it’s how much more flavorful they get.
 To make these meatballs really pop, use an extra flavorful fat, like a nice extra virgin olive oil, lard or tallow.
 Duck or goose fat are also a terrific option, they’re not only for (keto) potatoes!

 Oven baked meatballs

 If you line the pan with aluminum foil, after removing the meatballs, just roll it over and throw it away!
 No washing up to do!
-It can be said that oven baked meatballs are really the best, depending on the cook’s priorities 😅
+So, it can be said that oven-baked meatballs are really the best, depending on the cook’s priorities.

-How to serve meatballs
+How to serve keto meatballs

-The Italian way: In Italy spaghetti and meatballs are not really “a thing”.
+In Italy spaghetti and meatballs are not really “a thing”.
 If you manage to find a restaurant that serves it, you’ve probably fallen into a tourist trap.

 Italians generally serve their meatballs (called polpetta) in a keto friendlier way: sauce-less and on their own as a meal course or as a snack.
 Sure, they put bread in their meatballs mix, but at least no extra pasta carbs are served along.

 Perhaps then, instead of going through the trouble of getting keto spaghetti and meatballs, you can enjoy the meatballs just by themselves: